openbmc/openbmc/poky/documentation/ref-manual/devtool-reference.rst

 -  To specify a source branch, use the ``--srcbranch`` option:
    ::

-      $ devtool add --srcbranch DISTRO_NAME_NO_CAP jackson /home/user/sources/jackson
+      $ devtool add --srcbranch &DISTRO_NAME_NO_CAP; jackson /home/user/sources/jackson

-   In the previous example, you are checking out the DISTRO_NAME_NO_CAP branch.
+   In the previous example, you are checking out the &DISTRO_NAME_NO_CAP;
+   branch.

 -  To specify a specific tag or commit hash, use the ``--srcrev``
    option:
    ::

-      $ devtool add --srcrev DISTRO_REL_TAG jackson /home/user/sources/jackson
+      $ devtool add --srcrev &DISTRO_REL_TAG; jackson /home/user/sources/jackson
       $ devtool add --srcrev some_commit_hash /home/user/sources/jackson

-   The previous examples check out the
-   DISTRO_REL_TAG tag and the commit associated with the some_commit_hash hash.
+   The previous examples check out the &DISTRO_REL_TAG; tag and the commit associated with the some_commit_hash hash.

 .. note::